MarquezLab/PyControl/README.md

 # pyControl
-# Contributions from the Marquez lab to the development and diversification of PyControl resources
+# Contributions from the Marquez lab to the development and diversification of pyControl resources